opensensorhub/osh-addons/sensors/others/sensorhub-driver-meshtastic/README.md

-# Meshtastic Driver over Serial Communication
-## Dependencies
-To work properly, this driver requries a comm module.
-The driver was tested on a mac using the [sensorhub-comm-jssc](https://github.com/opensensorhub/osh-addons/tree/master/comm/sensorhub-comm-jssc):

-## Meshtastic Node Configuration
-Prior to using the OSH Meshtastic Driver with a Meshtastic Radio, the radio must be configured with the [Meshtastic Firmware](https://flasher.meshtastic.org/).
-Follow Meshtastic [Getting Started Documentation](https://meshtastic.org/docs/getting-started/) to properly set up a Meshtastic Radio.

-Once the radio has been flashed with Meshtastic Firmware, [connect to the device](https://meshtastic.org/docs/getting-started/initial-config/) to setup it's initial configuration.

-To use this Driver over Serial, you must configure the following Meshtastic Settings:
-- Settings/Serial
-    - Make sure ```Enabled``` is **ON**
-    - Make sure ```Mode``` is set to ***Protobufs***

-Once this has been configured, you will need to exit the application and plug your radio directly into the computer running your OSH Node.

-# OSH Node Configuration
-Once your node has been launched.
-Make sure a ***Communication Provider*** has been selected.
-(This has been tested using the JSSC Serial Comm Provider) and all necessary information has been selected.

-Select ```Apply Changes``` and then ```Start``` the driver.
-As Meshtastic Protobuf messages are received from your meshtastic radio, these messages will appear in the Output of the drier.

-# Text Message Control
-Additionally, a Text Message Control has been added to this driver.
-If you want to send a direct message, type the node number of the node you want to send a message to.
-If you want to broadcast a message, type 'broadcast' or 'Broadcast' and selct send command.

 # Meshtastic Driver (Serial)
 This driver enables an OSH Node to communicate with a Meshtastic radio over a serial connection using Protobuf messages.